Request a free callback

 The data you submit will only be used by Slater and Gordon and only for the purpose of dealing with your enquiry

-Slater and Gordon Lawyers can provide immediate legal representation and sympathetic support for people who have suffered as a result of exposure to Asbestos and have a anywhere in the UK.
+Slater and Gordon Lawyers can provide immediate legal representation and sympathetic support for people who have suffered as a result of exposure to Asbestos anywhere in the UK.

 If you or a member of your family has suffered from an Asbestos related disease or cancer such as Mesothelioma; call our No Win, No Fee Solicitors for a free consultation on freephone 0800 884 0275 or start your claim online and we will call you.

 Our UK contact centre is open 24 hours a day 7 days a week.

 98% of our Asbestos and Mesothelioma Compensation Claims are funded through a Conditional Fee Agreement, more commonly known as a No Win, No Fee agreement.
 This means there is no financial risk to you.